bbernhard/signal-cli-rest-api/doc/EXAMPLES.md

-# Sample REST API calls:
+# Sample REST API calls

 - Register a number (with SMS verification)